10 Key Metrics for Measuring Supply Chain Risk Management Success

 Set clear expectations for labor practices, environmental impact, anti-corruption, and transparency.
 Require suppliers to acknowledge and comply with these policies and include them in contractual agreements.

-Modern platforms such as supplier risk dashboards, blockchain traceability systems, and AI-enabled alert systems offer real-time insights into supplier performance, financial health, and geopolitical risk.
+Modern platforms such as supplier risk dashboards, blockchain traceability systems, digital product passports, and AI-enabled alert systems offer real-time insights into supplier performance, financial health, and geopolitical risk.

 Traceability tools also help companies respond quickly to audits, customer inquiries, or public scrutiny.